steadylearner/prop-passer/README.md

 ## Version Specific

  1. It is minified to save your time to do the same.
- 2. `P` and `share` to help you copy and paste props from existing components.(You can use them instead of manually writing prop objects instead.)
+ 2. `P` and `share` to help you copy and paste props from existing components.(You can use them instead of manually writing prop objects.)
  3. The main image is made by [Steadylearner](https://www.steadylearner.com).
  4. This will be the last major update for prop-passer API.